DistortionApplied/simgame/README.md

     - new branch new model
     - moved a bunch of command synopsis to new commandHelp.ts file
     - got the rest of the command synopsis over to commandHelp.ts
-    - merging back to main
+    - merging back to main/deleted branch
     -
     x figure out email, browser, etcetera